Mr-Smyth/circles/README.md

 [Back to Index](#index)

 ---
-# Problems encountered during development:
+# Problems Encountered during Development:

 #### Problem
 My logic on the assign siblings / Parents and Children all involved trying to cut the work of the user.
 So what i was doing in these views